 In both datasets, the products are assigned to the leaf nodes of a taxonomy tree.
-For each product, we have its title (e.g., "Mix Pancake Waffle 24 OZ -Pack of 6") and its root-to-leaf path (e.g., Baking Supplies \rightarrow Flour & Dough \rightarrow Pancake & Waffle Mixes).
-All the models in Section 4.2 take the product title as input to predict its associated root-to-leaf path (we term this path the label of the product).
+For each product, we have its title (e.g., "Mix Pancake Waffle 24 OZ -Pack of 6") and its root-to-leaf path (e.g., Baking Supplies $\rightarrow$ Flour & Dough $\rightarrow$ Pancake & Waffle Mixes).
+All of the models in Section 4.2 take the product title as input to predict its associated root-to-leaf path (we term this path the label of the product).
+Each MT system in Section 4.2 tokenizes a product title into individual words and then outputs a root-to-leaf path one node category at a time, similar to how a translated sentence is generated one word at a time.

-The distribution of products across categories in both datasets is skewed towards the most popular categories as is usually the case in e-commerce domains [He and McAuley, 2016, Xia et al., 2017].
-Figure 5 and 6 show the number of products in each category at the top-level of the taxonomy tree (each vertical bar reflects the number of products in that category).
+The distribution of products across categories in both datasets is skewed toward the most popular categories as is usually the case in e-commerce domains [He and McAuley 2016; Xia et al. 2017].
+Figures 5 and 6 show the number of products in each category at the top level of the taxonomy tree (each vertical bar reflects the number of products in that category).
 These figures show that a majority of products is assigned to a few categories, and the rest are spread across the remaining categories in a long tail.
 Further, the dark-colored portion of each bar represents the sub-category with the highest count within the top-level category, and the lighter tip of the bar represents all other sub-categories within that top-level category.
 As can be seen, the distribution within some top-level categories may also be skewed.

-We randomly split both the RDC and Ichiba datasets in a stratified manner into their respective training, validation and test sets in the proportion of 80/10/10.
+We randomly split both the RDC and Ichiba datasets in a stratified manner into their respective training, validation, and test sets in the proportion of 80/10/10.
 The validation set was used to determine the early stopping criteria for our NMT models.